kvatnynito/P1-1-proxmox-segmentation-lab/docs/architecture.md

 This architecture was chosen to support several goals:

-- build a more realistic homelab
+- build a realistic homelab
 - practice segmentation instead of using one flat network
 - separate trusted and vulnerable systems
 - prepare for future logging, monitoring, and investigation workflows